 Genetic Code: Definition, Steps, Types and Examples

-Edited By Irshad Anwar | Updated on Sep 18, 2024 03:46 PM IST
+Edited By Irshad Anwar | Updated on Nov 18, 2024 09:01 AM IST

-What Is Genetic Code?
+What is a Genetic Code?

-Diagram Of Genetic Code
+Diagram of Genetic Code

 Several Nobel Prizes have been awarded for work on the genetic code.
 In 1962, Watson, Crick, and Maurice Wilkins were awarded the Nobel Prize in Physiology or Medicine for their discovery that identified the molecular structure of nucleic acids.
 In 1968, Nirenberg, Robert Holley, and Har Gobind Khorana were awarded Nobel Prizes for their interpretation of the genetic code and its function in protein synthesis.